FelipeMathieu/GameOfLife/docs/folder-structure.md

 - `creatures-store.ts`: Manages the state of all creatures on the board.
 - `game-ui-store.ts`: Manages UI-related state such as selection and control status.
 - `index.ts`: Central export file for the stores.

+#### 📁 utils/tests

+A function to help tests to use fake timers asynchronously.

 ---